-Ever since we started our content agency, people have been asking us how we hire our writers.
+Ever since we started our content agency, people have been asking us how to hire content writers.

-Truth be told, we have spent a lot of time and resources to learn how to attract and hire content writers.
+Truth be told, we have spent a lot of time and resources learning how to attract and hire content writers.
 I’ll be sharing this entire recruitment process with you below.

 And if you follow these steps, you are guaranteed to hire the best content writer for your projects.

 - Decide the Type of Writer You Want